HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/services/output/index.rst

 | 601    |  ALLOCATION FAILURE  |   Cannot allocate memory to LIBPE function        |
 +--------+----------------------+---------------------------------------------------+

-All the services by default should run on port 8080 so that docker compose can port forward it to a specified port.

 These error codes will notify watchdog about the behavior of the service and based on these error codes, watchdog can manage results more intelligently